What Is Closed Captioning?

 In the US, “closed captions” are designed for viewers who are deaf and hard of hearing.
 In addition to the spoken words, closed captions convey sound effects, speaker identification, and other non-speech elements.
 On the other hand, “subtitles” are intended for viewers who can hear the audio, but cannot understand the language.
 For this reason, American subtitles communicate the spoken content but not the sound effects.
 Outside of the U.S., the words “subtitles” and “closed captions” are often used interchangeably.
 “SDH” means “subtitles for the deaf and hard-of-hearing.”
 SDH subtitles convey the same information as closed captions but in some cases have technical differences.
 For more information, read the article How Subtitles for the Deaf and Hard-of-Hearing (SDH) Differ from Closed Captions

 There are many different caption formats that are used depending on the type of media player or device.
 Below is a list of some of the more common caption formats and their respective applications.

-Format Type Use Cases SCC Broadcast, iOS, web media SMPTE-TT Web media CAP Broadcast EBU.STL PAL Broadcast DFXP Flash players SRT YouTube and web media WebVTT HTML5 SAMI Microsoft / Windows Media QT QuickText / QuickTime STL DVD encoding CPT.XML Captionate RT Real MediaMore: a11y, broadcast television, caption formats, caption standards, captions vs subtitles, captions vs transcript, closed caption formats, closed captioning, closed captions, offline vs live captions, offline vs real-time captions, open captions vs closed captions, origin of closed captions, post production vs live captions, post production vs real-time captions, subtitle formats, what are closed captions, what are subtitles, what is closed captioning, what is subtitling
+Format Type Use Cases SCC Broadcast, iOS, web media SMPTE-TT Web media CAP Broadcast EBU.STL PAL Broadcast DFXP Flash players SRT YouTube and web media WebVTT HTML5 SAMI Microsoft / Windows Media QT QuickText / QuickTime STL DVD encoding CPT.XML Captionate RT Real MediaMore: a11y, broadcast television, caption formats, caption standards, captions vs subtitles, captions vs transcript, closed caption formats, closed captioning, closed captions, DFXP, offline vs live captions, offline vs real-time captions, open captions vs closed captions, origin of closed captions, pre-recorded, subtitle formats, what are closed captions, what are subtitles, what is closed captioning, what is subtitling